openresty/lua-nginx-module/README.markdown

 in gzip'd responses that your Lua code is not able to handle properly.
 So always set [proxy_pass_request_headers](http://wiki.nginx.org/HttpProxyModule#proxy_pass_request_headers) `off` in your subrequest location to ignore the original request headers.

+Please also refer to restrictions on capturing locations using [HttpEchoModule](http://wiki.nginx.org/HttpLuaModule#Locations_Using_HttpEchoModule_Directives) directives.

 ngx.location.capture_multi
 --------------------------
 **syntax:** *res1, res2, ... = ngx.location.capture_multi({ {uri, options?}, {uri, options?}, ... })*